AnonymizedCodes/AdaPruner/README.md

 # AdaPruner
-The Pytorch implementation of "Not All Data Matters: An End-to-End Adaptive Dataset Pruning Framework for Enhancing Model Performance and Efficiency"
+The Pytorch implementation of "Not All Data Matters: An End-to-End Adaptive Dataset Pruning Framework"
 ## Requirements

 * python >= 3.6